BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Results and Discussion

-A prediction for bubbles subjected to a pressure oscillation with a frequency of \(467~\text{kHz}\) and an amplitude of \(9 \times 10^5~\text{Pa}\) is presented in Figure.~\ref{fig:multiR_lowf}.
-In Figure.~\ref{fig:multiR_lowf}(a), the second peaks of all bubble profiles are highlighted with green circles and magnified on the right for clearer visualization.
-As shown in Figure.~\ref{fig:multiR_lowf}(b), all predicted profiles exhibit excellent agreement with the ground truth, with maximum absolute errors of approximately \(0.2\,\mu\text{m}\), corresponding to 0.40\% for the \(50\,\mu\text{m}\) radius and 0.22\% for the \(90\,\mu\text{m}\) radius.
+A prediction for bubbles subjected to a pressure oscillation with a frequency of \(467~\text{kHz}\) and an amplitude of \(4 \times 10^5~\text{Pa}\) is presented in Figure~\ref{fig:multiR_lowf}.
+In Figure~\ref{fig:multiR_lowf}(a), the second peaks of all bubble profiles are highlighted with green circles and magnified on the right for clearer visualization.
+As shown in Figure~\ref{fig:multiR_lowf}(b), the predicted profiles exhibit excellent agreement with the ground truth, with maximum absolute deviations of approximately \(0.3\,\mu\text{m}\) (0.40\%) for the \(50\,\mu\text{m}\) radius and \(0.2\,\mu\text{m}\) (0.22\%) for the \(90\,\mu\text{m}\) radius.

-A second prediction, shown in Figure.~\ref{fig:multiR_highf}, considers bubbles subjected to a higher-frequency pressure oscillation of \(1800~\text{kHz}\) with an amplitude of \(3 \times 10^5~\text{Pa}\).
-As highlighted in Figure.~\ref{fig:multiR_highf}(a), discrepancies in amplitude between the predicted and true profiles are observed at the second peaks (highlighted by green circles and magnified views).
-Nevertheless, the maximum absolute errors remain below \(0.1\,\mu\text{m}\), corresponding to 0.20\% and 0.11\% for the \(50\,\mu\text{m}\) and \(90\,\mu\text{m}\) radii, well within an acceptable range.
-Furthermore, FFT in Figure.~\ref{fig:multiR_highf_fft} confirms that the model accurately captures both the natural and driving frequencies.
+A second prediction, shown in Figure~\ref{fig:multiR_highf}, considers bubbles subjected to a higher-frequency pressure oscillation of \(1800~\text{KHz}\) with an amplitude of \(3 \times 10^5~\text{Pa}\).
+As highlighted in Figure~\ref{fig:multiR_highf}(a), discrepancies in amplitude between the predicted and true profiles are observed at the second peaks (highlighted by green circles and magnified views).
+Nevertheless, the maximum absolute errors remain below \(0.061\,\mu\text{m}\), corresponding to 0.12\% and 0.07\% for the \(50\,\mu\text{m}\) and \(90\,\mu\text{m}\) radii, well within an acceptable range.
+Furthermore, FFT in Figure~\ref{fig:multiR_highf_fft} confirms that the model accurately captures both the natural and driving frequencies.